ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 mylabel
     Specifies the instruction label at which execution of a scenario is to continue.

-A sample of the usage of LABEL$ instruction is available in the PERFORM$ insctruction description.
+A sample of the usage of LABEL$ instruction is available in the PERFORM$ instruction description.

 .. _#_V457UG_MAP$: